brunojdo/slack-gitlab-notifier/README.md

 * English (`lang/en_US.yml`)
 * Brazilian Portuguese (`lang/pt_BR.yml`)

-**How to choose language**
+**Select a language**

-Just change the `lang_selector` parameter into `config.yml` file to the language that you prefer.
+Just change the `lang_selector` parameter inside `config.yml` file to your preferred language.

 You can also contribute with the project by translating it to your language and submitting a PR to us!

 ## Troubleshooting

 You can check if others are experiencing similar issues [here](https://github.com/brunojdo/slack-gitlab-notifier/issues/new).
-Also feel free to open [issues](https://github.com/brunojdo/slack-gitlab-notifier/issues/new)
+Also feel free to open [issues](https://github.com/brunojdo/slack-gitlab-notifier/issues/new).

 ## Contributing

 You can contribute to our project!!
-To do this, see our **issues list** and make a [PR](https://github.com/brunojdo/slack-gitlab-notifier/pulls)! :heart:
+To do this, see our **list of issues** and make a [PR](https://github.com/brunojdo/slack-gitlab-notifier/pulls)! :heart:

 ## Acknowledgement